 Positive Impacts of IoT on the Telecom Industry

 The explosive use of Internet of Things (IoT) technology continues to transform industries across every sector.
 With the rise of intelligent sensors interconnecting networks generating massive pools of data, the role of telecommunications to ensure quality transmission has never been more critical.
 Communication service providers are realizing the greater need to provide these services as IoT revenue projections are expected to generate over $1.5 trillion by 2030.
 With the implementation of 5G networks, a million IoT devices per square kilometer can be enabled to benefit not only the telecom companies themselves, but industries across every sector.
+In other words, The IoT Telecom is Born.

 Telecom companies have already invested billions of dollars globally in cellular base stations, data centers, and other sophisticated technology.
 As a result, they are well-equipped for IoT monitoring and maintenance.

-Telcom companies harnessing the power of IoT can improve operational efficiency in the following ways:
+Telecom companies harnessing the power of IoT can improve operational efficiency in the following ways:

 • Improved equipment monitoring.